Inventory management is one of the most important things determining the success of your business.

 To effectively put this system in place, you should place your new products at the back and make sure your existing products stay in the front for easy access.

-3. Having a good relationship with your supplier
+3. Have a good relationship with your supplier

 Good stock management requires your business to be able to adapt quickly if there are any changes.
 As a small business, things change quickly on a day-to-day basis and there could be challenges that get in the way which requires last-minute restocking or fast delivery.